 - The creation of audio slices, parameterised by their type and length requirements,

-- The pseudo-random selection of instances of audio from a group of weighted alternatives – here passed selection is used as input to the algorithm as well
+- The pseudo-random selection of instances of audio from a group of weighted alternatives – here, passed selections are used as input to the algorithm as well

 Design Caveat – Google Drive

-An early design had the resulting audio track cached on Google Drive with the web server response being a redirect to the cached file.
-This solution was appealing because it leveraged the very mature, scalable and cost-effective Google Drive.
-However, it proved problematical with Google Drive quickly applying a governor under quite small amounts of load.
-It turned out Google Drive was not a good fit for this type of service.
-If all the Drive requests came from the web service, throttling was applied that limited the service.
-Additionally, it was difficult to supply Google Drive URLs to clients in a way that would reliably not result in authentication requests.
+An early design had the resulting audio track cached on Google Drive, with the web server response being a redirect to the cached file.
+This solution was appealing because it leveraged the mature, scalable, cost-effective Google Drive.
+However, it proved problematic with Google Drive quickly applying a governor under relatively small amounts of load.
+It turned out that Google Drive was not a good fit for this type of service.
+If all the Drive requests came from the web service, throttling was applied, limiting the usefulness.
+Additionally, it wasn’t easy to supply Google Drive URLs to clients in a way that would reliably not result in authentication requests.
 Google Storage was eventually used in place of Google Drive.

 Summary – a great technology stack

-Elixir proved both a perfect fit for this project and a real pleasure to work in.
-The tooling around the language is mature and fit for purpose, the OTP platform is the best solution for reliability and maintainability and the restriction of a purely functional language proved to be more of a benefit than a limitation.
+Elixir proved a perfect fit for this project and an absolute pleasure to work in.
+The tooling around the language is mature and fit for purpose, the OTP platform is the best solution for reliability and maintainability, and the restriction of a purely functional language proved to be more of a benefit than a limitation.
 Less really can be more with programming language design.
-The Google Cloud Platform makes infrastructure commissioning, monitoring and maintenance so much easier than dealing with physical hardware.
-GCP toolset has matured and the facilities are extensive.
-We would fully recommend the Phoenix / Elixir / GCP technology stack for developing and deploying mission-critical, complex web services.
+The Google Cloud Platform makes infrastructure commissioning, monitoring and maintenance are much more straightforward than physical hardware.
+The GCP toolset has matured, and the facilities are extensive.
+We recommend the Phoenix / Elixir / GCP technology stack for developing and deploying mission-critical, complex web services.

 Song Rhythm Tracks

-Song Rhythm Tracks are truly high-quality rhythmic backing that is convenient to select and play.
+Song Rhythm Tracks are high-quality rhythmic backing convenient to select and play.
 You are not going to get tired of these backing tracks.
 You are not going to have to sequence anything.
-You will find that the player and setlist’s user-interface encourages continued use.
-You will get to appreciate the form of your songs more and you might include these tracks into your own single and album releases.
+You will find that the player and setlist’s user interface encourages continued use.
+You will get to appreciate the form of your songs more, and you might include these tracks in your own single and album releases.
 Don’t be put off by experiences with other mobile drumming Apps.
 Song Rhythm Tracks are something different.

 Whether you are learning a new tune, jamming, gigging or cutting your latest album, this Song Rhythm Tracks provides a solution.